valerii-frontend/guessTheWordGame/README.md

-# Guess a word by definition!
+# Guess the word by definition!
 Game concept

 ### Rules